Kongfha/GPT2-TH-ZH/README.md

 Our goal is to develop a text-generation model that can generate Thai text with its corresponding Chinese translation.
 The project consists of a model source code and dataset that will be used to train the GPT-2 language model.

 The model will be trained to generate text in both Thai and Chinese, with the Thai text being the primary language and the Chinese text being the translation.
-By achieving this goal, we hope to improve communication and understanding between Thai and Chinese speakers.
+By achieving this goal, we hope to understand how neural language model works on multi-language corpus.